ubuntu-mate/ubuntu-mate.org/_posts/2014-08-28-ubuntu-mate-beta1.md

 ---

-Ubuntu MATE Beta 1 is released and represents a big step forward compared to Alpha2, not least because Ubuntu MATE is now sporting new themes and artwork to give it a distinctive look.
+Ubuntu MATE Beta 1 is released and represents a big step forward compared to Alpha 2, not least because Ubuntu MATE is now sporting new themes and artwork to give it a distinctive look.
 A number of bugs have also been fixed along the way and a few new ones have been introduced, **so make sure you read the release notes below**.